-The processing line is pictured in Figure 3-1.
-This processing line is designed for Sentinel-1 TOPSAR acquisitions (cf. IW - Interferometric Wide mode), but it can be easily modified to suit other sensors and acquisition modes.
+The high-level processing line for InSAR is pictured in Figure 3.2.
+This processing line is originally designed for Sentinel-1 TOPSAR acquisitions (cf. IW - Interferometric Wide mode), but it can be easily modified to suit other sensors and acquisition modes.
+Adaptation of the processing line for SAOCOM data focus on handling large baselines and automatization of co-registering.
+SAOCOM data, by combining orbital data, a DEM and refinement using local matching, which is needed due to the reduced quality of the orbital state vectors.

-In TOPSAR mode, the antenna is sequentially steered from the aft to the fore, so that the ground is not continuously scanned.
+In S1 TOPSAR mode, the antenna is sequentially steered from the aft to the fore, so that the ground is not continuously scanned.
 The imaged area is scanned as 3 sub-swaths (or 5 in EW - Extended Wide mode), which are divided into slightly overlapping bursts.
 The interferometric processing, including co-registration, interferogram generation, phase flattening and topography removal is performed on each burst separately.
 The burst interferograms are then mosaicked at the debursting step.